eherve/mongoose-datatable/README.md

 * regexp

-    A boolean sent by the data table on the client side saying if the search ctring is a regular expression or not.
+    A boolean sent by the data table on the client side saying if the search string is a regular expression or not.

 * options